-The Neurology Residency at Wake Forest School of Medicine is a four-year categorical neurology program that includes the internal medicine year and accepts six residents per year.
+The Neurology Residency program at Wake Forest School of Medicine is a four-year categorical neurology program that includes the internal medicine year and accepts six residents per year.
 Residents benefit from broad and rigorous clinical patient care training while preparing to pursue a career in one of medicine's most exciting specialties.

 Why Train at Wake Forest?